 I think it’s easiest (and most accurate) to draft collars in the half, so the first thing I like to do is cut the collar in half.

 Draw a straight line down the front of the collar as above.
-How steep you decide to make this line is up to you, but make sure you start from the very outside edge of the centre front as shown – that way you won’t need to alter neckline at all, and won’t mess with the seam allowance.
+How steep you decide to make this line is up to you, but make sure you start from the very outside edge of the centre front as shown – that way you won’t need to alter the neckline at all, and won’t mess with the seam allowance.

 Now we need to blend the point into the curve of the collar – you could just draw a straight line but I think that looks too harsh and doesn’t sit as nicely.
 I prefer to draw a slight curve (it still looks pretty straight).